nats-io/nats-site/content/blog/getting-started-nats-ws.md

 ## Enabling WebSockets

-The minimum requirement is to declare the `websockets` block in the server config.
+The minimum requirement is to declare the `websocket` block in the server config.

 ```
-websockets: {}
+websocket: {}
 ```

 Yes, that is really it.
 However, there are a handful of [configuration options](https://docs.nats.io/running-a-nats-service/configuration/websocket/websocket_conf) you will want to review if you are hosting the servers yourself.
 For example, by default it assumes TLS is required and attempts to bind on port 443.